-Having regular prostate cancer screenings is essential for early detection and treatment.
-Men can begin having prostate screenings at the age of 45 if their family has a history of prostate cancer.
+Having regular prostate cancer screening is essential for early detection and treatment if you have urinary symptoms and a family history of prostate cancer.
+Men can begin having prostate screenings at the age of 55 years if their family has a history of prostate cancer.

-Most men do not need to start having screenings until the age of 50.
-These tests should be done every year until the age of 75.
-Talk to your Doctor about continuing cancer screening after this age.
+Talk to your doctor about continuing cancer screening after this age.
 Most men over the age of 85 no longer have prostate cancer exams.

 Remember, it is always better to prevent a disease rather than trying to heal it.
 Acting now can save you many problems down the road.